gokuthug1/gplr/README.md

 ## Advanced Configuration

 ### VTT Thumbnails
 To enable hover previews, include a track with `kind="metadata"` and `label="thumbnails"`.
-The VTT file should follow this format:
+The VTT file should follow this format (standard XYWH sprite mapping):

 ```vtt
 WEBVTT